jacobatorres/terraform/apartment_finder_airflow/README.md

 The important parts of the infrastructure are:

 - Airflow / MWAA resource.
-This populates one of the tables in the database (parking_real_time)
+This populates one of the tables in the database (parking_real_time).
 - EC2 instance.
 This is where the application is hosted, and why we can access the application via http://3.209.240.80:8000/.
 This also requests data to the RDS, needed when providing the nearest points.
-We can also use this to run the adhoc scripts to populate some of the tables in the database.
+We can also use this to run the adhoc scripts to populate some of the tables in the database (business_location and parking_location).
 - RDS instance.
 This is the postgresql database where the data is stored.

 <img src="readme_pics/architecture.jpg" alt="drawing" width="700"/>